 - disclosing your credit-related information to a third party that you or we ask to act as a guarantor of any credit provided to you;

-- disclosing your credit-related information to the credit reporting bodies that we deal with, including Veda Advantage Information Services & Solutions Limited.
-Credit reporting bodies collect different types of credit-related information about individuals and use that information to provide a credit-related service to their customers (including to us);
+disclosing your credit-related information to the credit reporting bodies that we deal with, including but not limited to Equifax Pty Ltd and Dun & Bradstreet Inc. Credit reporting bodies collect different types of credit-related information about individuals and use that information to provide a credit-related service to their customers (including to us);

 - disclosing your credit-related information to our financiers in connection with any credit that you seek;

 - disclosing your credit-related information to other third parties that provide services to us (or to you on our behalf).
-These might include debt collectors, credit management agencies and other third parties that process applications for credit made to us;
+These might include debt collectors, credit management agencies and other third parties that process applications for credit made to us or which provide identify verification services to us;

 - disclosing your credit-related information to other credit providers which provide, or are considering providing, credit to you (or to your related company or other entity);